sparrowcode/PermissionsKit/README.md

 ### Manually

 If you prefer not to use any of the aforementioned dependency managers, you can integrate `SPPermission` into your project manually.
 Put `Source/SPPermission` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

+After it need implement configuration file.
+See example in [PermissionConfiguration.xcconfig](PermissionConfiguration.xcconfig)

 ## Usage